Present participle for to undergo or cause to undergo fermentation

 “If fermented fruit on the ground is out of the question, so too is the notion that the fruit could ferment in the stomach of elephants, the study authors say.”

-“The problem is, that we can't ferment the democratic revolution ourselves, because most of the democratizers seem to be saying to us, keep your distance.”
+“The problem is that we can't ferment the democratic revolution ourselves because most of the democratizers seem to be telling us to keep our distance.”

 Present participle for to separate or cause to separate into curds or lumps

-Present participle for to excite, disturb, or trouble
+Present participle for to cook in liquid at or below boiling point

 (of dough) Present participle for to swell by the action of yeast